Manual Key Exchange with Tenable.sc

 # chown lce /opt/lce/daemons/SSHKey.pub

-Then append the SSH public key to the “/opt/lce/.ssh/authorized_keys” file with the following steps:
+Run the following command to append the SSH public key to the “/opt/lce/.ssh/authorized_keys” file:

 # su lce